Image Handling

 show()

 This shows what colour combinations each of the pixels is made up of.
 Notice that the intensities go up to 255.
-This is because RGB (red, green and blue) colours are defined within the range 0-255.
-This gives a total of 16,777,216 possible colour combinations!
+This is because RGB (red, green and blue) colours are defined within an intensity range of 0-255.
+This gives a vast total 16,777,216 possible colour combinations.

 We can plot histograms of each of the colour channels.